highfidelity/fake_braintree/README.md

 verification: it only matches the credit card number against these: http://www.braintreepayments.com/docs/ruby/reference/sandbox and rejects them if they aren't one of the listed numbers.

+## Declining credit cards

+To decline every card you try, call:

+    FakeBraintree.decline_all_cards!

+This will decline all cards until you call

+    FakeBraintree.clear!